Higher Order Rigidity and Energy: Introduction

-One might expect that, if a framework is not second order rigid, i.e., it has a non-trivial second-order flex, one could consider weaker notions of rigidity by checking if it has a non-trivial $k$th-order flex, for increasing values of $k\ge 3$, and declare it to be rigid if a $k$ is found where it does not.
+One might expect that, if a framework is not second order rigid, i.e., it has a non-trivial second-order flex, one could simply define weaker notions of rigidity by seeing if it lacks a non-trivial $k$th-order flex, for increasing values of $k\ge 3$.
 Unfortunately, Connelly and Servatius \cite{conSer} described a framework $(G,\p)$ that has no non-trivial third order flex, but is in fact flexible.
 Any analytic finite flex $\p(t)$ of the framework constructed in \cite{conSer} has the property that $\dot{\p}(t)|_{t=0}=0$, which means the flex has to stop at $\p$ to ``turn around''.
 A flexible framework with this behavior is called a cusp mechanism.

 There are several downstream consequences from the existence of a cusp mechanism.
 The first is that it explains, post hoc, why the proof that second order rigidity implies rigidity is quite subtle.
 It needs to rule out, at least implicitly, the existence of a cusp mechanism without a non-trivial second order flex.
 (No such complications can occur with first order rigidity, and there are many ways to straightforwardly show it implies rigidity.)
-The second is that the existence of a cusp mechanism leaves open the question of how to generalize the classical rigidity tests in a way that assigns a numerical ``order'' to each rigid framework.
-While there have been several proposals \cite{tachi,gar,stachel,narwal}, each comes with difficulties (see Section~\ref{sec:prvOrder} below) and no consensus on what the right definition should be has emerged.
+The second is that the existence of a cusp mechanism leaves open the question of how to come up with a general definition that assigns a numerical ``order'' to each rigid framework.
+While there have been several proposals \cite{tachi,gar,stachel,narwal}, each comes with difficulties (see Section~\ref{sec:prvOrder} below) and no consensus on the right definition has emerged.

-There is one special case in which the naive generalization of second order rigidity can be shown to work.
-V. Alexandrov showed~\cite{alexImp} that, when the dimension of the space of non-trivial first-order flexes is only $1$, testing for third and higher order flexes \emph{can} be used to establish rigidity.
-In particular, he showed that, in this case, if there exists a $k$ so that there is no non-trivial $k$th order flex, then the framework is rigid (Theorem~\ref{thm:alex} below).